“You should never judge someone if you haven’t walked a mile in their moccasins.”

 “Well I’m not coming up to the front of the bus…I do not care, I am not leaving.”

-The police arrived, and after a brief dispute they let it slide and Gail continued to ride the back of the bus with the rest of the Onondaga Indians.
+The police arrived, and after a brief dispute they let it slide and Gail continued to ride in the back of the bus with the rest of the Onondaga Indians.

 “Can you imagine after they had freedom and they would go out and hunt, fish and kill their food.
 That must’ve been horrible for them.
 That just makes me ill, just makes me sick to my stomach to think about it right now.”